raghavauppuluri13/light/README.md

 # light

-Simple template repo with sane defaults for high performance, reliable hardware prototyping so you can iterate at the speed of light
+Simple template repo with sane defaults for high performance, reliable hardware prototyping so you can iterate at the speed of light.

 Uses dora as shared memory IPC communication backend.
 Use C for high performance stuff, and python for human interface tooling.